botaoye/OSTrack/README.md

 ## Test FLOPs, and Speed
-*Note:* The speeds reported in our paper were tested on a single RTX2080Ti GPU with Pytorch 1.9.0.
-Different hardware may influence the tracking performance.
+*Note:* The speeds reported in our paper were tested on a single RTX2080Ti GPU.

 ```
 # Profiling vitb_256_mae_ce_32x4_ep300